bkesterbyld/maroon-potato/src/pages/index.md

     title: Ship the fastest data experiences
     subtitle: ''
     content: >
-      Above is no code, persistent compute API that handles data right where your users are.
+      Above is no code, persistent compute API that crunches data right where your users are.
     actions:
       - label: Join the Beta